TaloDev/.github/profile/README.md

 # Talo: open-source, self-hostable game backend

-Talo is the easiest way to add leaderboards, player authentication, peer-to-player multiplayer and more to your game.
+Talo is the easiest way to add leaderboards, player authentication, peer-to-peer multiplayer and more to your game.

 Using the Talo Dashboard, you can visualise and analyse your game data to help make better data-driven decisions.